 In a new review for The Renaissance Club, one reader summed up the story: “Time travel and romance, a perfect combination.”
 I think so too, and it thrills me when someone loves my love story between the Italian genius Bernini and a young art historian who falls through a fold in time.
 To get a copy and leave your own review, click on THE RENAISSANCE CLUB.
-More
+Read More “Time Travel and Romance – A Perfect Combination”

 It’s starting to feel like the countdown to the offical launch of my novel, The Renaissance Club, in January!
 As the daughter of a rocket scientist, I have to use rocket metaphors in connection with the word “launch”.
 Very soon you’ll be able to pre-order my book on Amazon.
 And also soon, I’ll host a giveaway.
 My giveaway will include another good read, signed paperback copies of my book of poems and essays, Gods of Water and Air, as well as other prizes.